 S/4HANA Profitability Analysis

 In my opinion, this is one of the greatest enhancements in Profitability Analysis.
-I was always thinking why this was not possible in SAP and now it is here!
+I was always thinking about why this was not possible in SAP and now it is here!
 With a couple of additional configuration steps the ‘Attributed PA segment’ can be activated.

 S/4HANA Attributed Profitability Segment

 Another good example is when you have a debit memo request in a Time & Material Service order which has a settlement rule for settlement to COPA.
 The debit memo request will have an account assignment to the service order and no profitability segment.
 That means that you do not have the profitability segment information until the service order is settled to COPA.
-With this new functionality you can have the real account assignment to the service order and an attributed assignment to a profitability segment.
+With this new functionality, you can have the real account assignment to the service order and an attributed assignment to a profitability segment.
 Great stuff!

 The revenue recognition process is now fully integrated with the Universal Journal.
 There is no separate storage for Revenue Recognition data anymore.

 Cost and revenues are recognized as they occur.
 The entry of the source document will generate two postings.
 An entry for the initial costs and revenue and an entry for the revenue recognition posting.

 There is even a new app ‘Event-based revenue recognition’ for monitoring of revenue recognition postings and manual adjustments.

 In the ‘old’ setup there were house banks and bank accounts in SAP.
 In S/4HANA basic functions of the Bank Account Management functionality of Cash Management is brought in to the core.
 This is called Bank Account Management Lite.

 The main new features and differences compared to the old house bank and bank account setup are the following: